 In 2000, Saint-Gobain Performance Plastics acquired the Chemfab plant in North Bennington.
 The facility was closed in 2002.
 When it was open, this plant made coated fabrics for use in a range of industrial applications, including the aerospace, automotive and electronics industries, among others.
 Neither Saint-Gobain nor Chemfab manufactured PFOA or PTFE.

-As we worked through our Consent Orders with the state of Vermont, Saint-Gobain Performance Plastics worked, among others, the Vermont Department of Environmental Conservation, the Vermont Agency of Natural Resources, the office of the Governor and other state and local officials regarding options for potable water for residents.
+As we worked through our Consent Orders with the state of Vermont, Saint-Gobain Performance Plastics worked with, among others, the Vermont Department of Environmental Conservation, the Vermont Agency of Natural Resources, the office of the Governor and other state and local officials regarding options for potable water for residents.
 We continue to liaise with these groups as needed as we complete our site investigation work.

 The Vermont Department of Environmental Conservation regularly updates its page with information of note, including the latest from North Bennington.
 Please find the page by clicking the link.Visit the Site

 In his regular column All About Town, Stuart A. Hurd discusses the progress on the remediation efforts Saint-Gobain is making with the town to provide long-term solutions to the communities of North Bennington and Bennington.Read the Article